HackYourFuture/Assignments/README.md

 ## Information for mentors

-Here you will find some documentation how to write exercises and unit tests"
+Here you will find some documentation how to write exercises and unit tests.

 - [Test Automation](/test-automation/README.md)